First Time Visiting My Native City As A Tourist

 To put things into perspective, Kyiv circa 1100 AD had a population of about 100,000 people while London only had about 10,000 people.

 Kyiv grew as a city and became a centre of an emerging country called Kyivan Rus under the rule of Vikings in the 9-11 centuries.
 Many believe that period to be the golden age of Kyiv.
-St. Sophia Cathedral (pictured below) is the surviving witness of those times, although its exterior has been altered in the 18th century to catch up with then popular Ukrainian Baroque style.
+St. Sophia Cathedral (pictured below) is the surviving witness of those times, although its exterior was altered in the 18th century to catch up with the popular Ukrainian Baroque style.

 So what does Kyiv look like today?
-Apparently, it is a strong European cultural, economical, and geopolitical centre.
+Apparently, it is a strong European cultural, economic, and geopolitical centre.

-It's a beautiful city despite numerous scars picked up over the course of its history.
+It's a beautiful city despite numerous scars picked up throughout its history.
 Kyiv as well as the rest of Ukraine have been long ruled by malicious leaders and nations that were not attached to the Ukrainian people, their language, traditions, beliefs and values.
-Among them are Tatars, Russians, Polish, Germans and Ukrainian pseudo-patriots who emerged after Ukraine has finally fought for its independence in 1991.
+Among them are Tatars, Russians, Polish, Germans and Ukrainian pseudo-patriots who emerged after Ukraine finally fought for its independence in 1991.

 Kyiv has been well-known as a relatively safe tourist destination, and lately, due to the weak economy in Ukraine, is attracting people from all over the world who work online and enjoy cheap life in terms of renting a place, food, public transport, utilities, entertainment, etc.